batcholi/XenonCode/README.md

 ### Call

 Calling a function will run the operation in its body.
-To call a function, simply write the name of the function starting with `@`, then its arguments within parenthesis and separated by a comma, like so:
+To call a function, simply write the name of the function (starting with `@` for user-defined functions), then its arguments within parenthesis and separated by a comma, like so:
 ```@func1(4, 6)```
-Here we have passed two number arguments, thus this call execute the body of the second declaration above.
+Here we have passed two number arguments, thus this call execute the body of the declaration above.
 It is of course also possible to use variables instead of just literal numbers as the function arguments.

+#### NOTE:
+Omitted arguments are legal.
+Their value initially takes the default empty ("" or 0) then persists with what is passed in or assigned to them for the following calls to that function.
+Changing the value of an argument within that function will also be persistent for the next call to that function, if that argument is omitted.
+Hence, if a concept of a default argument value is needed, they can be assigned to the argument in the body of that function after their use.
+This omitted argument concept can also be thought of as a concept similar to static local variables in C++.

 ### Return value